Our Picks for Best Android TV Boxes To Run Kodi Media Center

 The WiFi tested at 71Mbps download speed which while not the best is good enough for the minimum 25Mbps 4K video requires to stream.

-The MECOOL KM6 is good for basic game play along with playing 4K videos and is a very good media player.
+The MECOOL KM6 is good for basic game play along with watching 4K videos and is a good mid range media player for 2025.

 • Nvidia Shield